orbs-network/token-bi/README.md

 ## Installation and setup

-To extract the data, after cloning the repo open `export-data.js` and look into the different constants at the top, not going into too many details, we assume you understand what blocks are and how web3 works at the high level.
+To extract the data, after cloning the repo open `export-data.ts` and look into the different constants at the top, not going into too many details, we assume you understand what blocks are and how web3 works at the high level.
 We extract transfer events (ERC20), delegate events (Orbs PoS), guardian register/leave and voting (also Orbs PoS)

 Data is extracted to csv files and indented to then be imported into a MySQL server for analysis.